danielbodnar/awesome-stars/BY-LANG.md

 - [getify/FPO](https://github.com/getify/FPO) - FP library for JavaScript.
 Supports named-argument style methods.
 - [hapijs/joi](https://github.com/hapijs/joi) - The most powerful data validation library for JS
 - [OriginTrail/ot-node](https://github.com/OriginTrail/ot-node) - OriginTrail Decentralized Knowledge Graph network node
-- [cypress-io/cypress](https://github.com/cypress-io/cypress) - Fast, easy and reliable testing for anything that runs in a browser.
 - [stalniy/casl](https://github.com/stalniy/casl) - CASL is an isomorphic authorization JavaScript library which restricts what resources a given user is allowed to access
 - [yujiosaka/headless-chrome-crawler](https://github.com/yujiosaka/headless-chrome-crawler) - Distributed crawler powered by Headless Chrome
 - [BestBuy/api-playground](https://github.com/BestBuy/api-playground) - The Best Buy API Playground is an API training tool for students, educators and other learners to explore the possibilities of a fully functional RESTful API in a simple, non-production environment.